JakeShirley170/Jake-Shirley-ROCO222-Journal/JakeShirleyROCO222JournalFinal.markdown

 #### **Conclusion**

 To conclude I really enjoyed this part of the LAB as I found the 3D Printing and testing side to the motor really interesting.
 Looking back on the lab and what I acheived I would consider a better design for the mount/stand of the motor.
-As our design only allowed tow magnets to be close to the coil and shaft.
-I fI was doing this again I would make the mount for the magnets round so the curve round the coils and therefore making the magnetic field created by the voltage a lot stronger.
+As our design only allowed two magnets to be close to the coil and shaft.
+If I was doing this again I would make the mount for the magnets round so the curve round the coils and therefore making the magnetic field created by the voltage a lot stronger.

 ___